mjmeli/pyduke-energy/README.md

 Some limitations I've identified:

 * Real-time power usage is not easily available.
 It is retrieved in the app via an MQTT websockets connection.
 I've been unable to figure out how to connect myself.
-* Non-real-time Energy usage data is down to the minute, but will only be reported to the most recent hour. e.g. if it is 4:35pm, you will only have usage data through 4:00pm.
-At 5:00pm, you will get all the usage data from 4-5.
+* Non-real-time Energy usage data is down to the minute, but doesn't appear to be reported every minute.
+It seems common that there are delays of up to an hour.
+Once the readings come in, all the missing minutes are available.

 ## Library